Kuba Belt

 Intricate variations of patterns have their own names.
 A name recalling an object or something in nature can add to the design’s symbolism.
 For example, the razor’s edge pattern of triangles on one of this belt’s pendants is said to refer to the king’s ability to make decisions.
 The leopard’s branch design on another pendant suggests royal power, since the king is often compared to a leopard.

 Inventing a new pattern is regarded as a sign of intelligence.
-Sometimes a pattern is known by the name of the king who laid claim to it in hopes of getting credit for its cleverness.
+Sometimes a pattern is known by the name of the king who laid claim to it in hopes of receiving credit for its cleverness.

 Kuba patterns appear in all kinds of objects and materials, like this mat made of raffia fibers.
-(The photograph of the Kuba king in Key Idea 1 shows a similar mat in use and an assortment of other patterned objects.)

 Patterns All Around

 Kuba artists are famous for applying patterns to all kinds of objects.
 Look around you and make a list of all the objects and surfaces you see that have patterns on them.
 What else could be decorated with a pattern that is not already?
-What different materials could be used?

 Imitation Objects